 The impact on knees and feet is relatively low, with the pressure equivalent to two times one’s body weight walking up stairs (compared with three to four times when running.
 The pounding on the body going downstairs, however, equals six or seven times one’s body weight.

-about a topic I had heard about some time ago - cyclists are at risk for bone loss.
+That is actually good news for me.
+The LA Times recently ran an article about a topic I had heard about some time ago - cyclists are at risk for bone loss.
 Cycling’s low-impact nature isn't conducive to building strong bones.
 So adding high-impact exercises can ease the risks of injury.

 Although cyclists are known for staying on top of their training heart rate zones and pedal cadence, increasing research suggests they should also pay attention to their risk of thinning bones.